 High School Equivalency Exam Preparation

-Helps students access postsecondary training, explore job opportunities, and fill high-demand positions that offer both a solid career path and a family-sustaining wage.
+Helps students access postsecondary training, explore job opportunities, prepare for career placement tests, and fill high-demand positions that offer a solid career path and a family-sustaining wage.

 English as a Second Language

-Helps foreign-born students learn the English language, improve their reading, writing, speaking, and listening skills, and navigate day-to-day life in a new city and culture.
+Helps foreign-born students learn the English language, improve their reading, writing, speaking, and listening skills, prepare for the citizenship exam, and navigate day-to-day life in a new city and culture.